 GED Programs and Information for Connecticut Residents

 Individuals in Connecticut who did not earn a traditional high school diploma may wish to take the GED exam to earn an equivalent credential.
 Test takers must pass all four subject areas of the exam after meeting certain age, education and residency requirements.
 GED study programs are available at community centers, high schools, adult education centers and community colleges across Connecticut.

 Applicants for the Connecticut GED test must be residents of the state and show proof of identity and residency.
 Those 19 years of age or older can register without restriction.
-Those who are 17 or 18 years old will need to provide evidence that they have not participated in any high school program for more than six months and have not graduated from a high school.
-Applicants under the age of 19 must submit this information in the form of an official withdrawal letter from their last high school.
-Those who are 17 years of age also need a parent or guardian signature.
+Those who are 17 or 18 years old will need to provide evidence that they have not participated in any high school program for more than six months and that they have not graduated from a high school.
+Applicants must submit this information in the form of an official letter from their last high school.
+Those who are 17 years of age will also need a parent or guardian signature.
 Applicants who are, or have been, homeschooled may submit a Homeschooling Attestation Form.

 Reasoning Through Language Arts

 This test, focused on language arts, calls for individuals to read content, analyze arguments, and support reasoning; 75% of the test is focused on non-fiction and 25% on fiction.
-Students have 150 minutes to complete the entire reasoning through language arts test.
+Students have 150 minutes to complete all sections of the reasoning through language arts test.

-The science test is based on the life sciences, Earth/space sciences and physical sciences.
+The science test is based on the life sciences (40%), earth/space sciences (20%), and physical sciences (40%).
 It is one entire section that must be completed in 90 minutes.
-Test takers must complete short answer questions, in addition to multiple choice problems.

 Connecticut does not require its residents to pursue a study program before taking the GRE exam.
 However, free study programs are available across the state at junior colleges, high schools, libraries, YMCAs and adult education centers.
 Students may also purchase test prep materials and study on their own.